-- Revision of the MSPs for the EEZ of the Baltic Sea and the North Sea is currently being initated, following Interreg projects BaltSeaPlan and PartiSEApate, which BSH had been very actively involved in, and which have been co-financed by BMVI new developments with neighbouring countries starting national MSP processes, and requirements on EU level (adopted MSP Directive) etc. A comprehensive evaluation, monitoring and status report shall be prepared, and first preliminary drafts will be discussed with stakeholders in 2018/2019, including meetings with neighbouring countries in the North and Baltic Sea regions.
-Updated plans are intended to be adopted in 2021 at the latest. - In March 2018 the tasks of Maritime Spatial Planning in the EEZ and European Cooperation in Maritime Spatial Planning have been passed on from the Ministry of Transport and Digital Infrastructure (BMVI) to the Ministry of the Interior, Building and Community (BMIBH), whereas BSH maintains the responsible agency for conducting the process of setting up the plans - Schleswig-Holstein is currently reviewing and updating their respective spatial plans / programs, taking on new developments and challenges, whereas Mecklenburg-Vorpommern has issued their updated Spatial Development Programme in summer 2016. - BSH/Germany has taken part in the DG Mare project Baltic SCOPE (2015-2017), and is Lead Partner of the current Interreg projects NorthSEE and Baltic LINes, Both projects, which address major transnational issues in MSP in the respective sea areas focusing on energy, linear infrastructure and shipping, will run from 2016 until 2019.
-Results of both projects shall be fed into the revision process for the EEZ MSPs. - BSH is being involved as project partner in two projects, set up in the framework of a DG Mare call for projects supporting the implementation of the MSP Directive (2018/2019):
+- Revision of the MSPs for the EEZ of the Baltic Sea and the North Sea is currently being initated, following involvement in Interreg and DG Mare projects on MSP from 2009 until today (BaltSeaPlan, PartiSEApate, Baltic LINes, Baltic SCOPE, PanBaltic SCOPE), which BSH has been / still is very actively involved in, new developments with neighbouring countries starting national MSP processes, and requirements on EU level (adopted MSP Directive) etc. A comprehensive evaluation, monitoring and status report shall be prepared, and first preliminary drafts will be discussed with stakeholders in 2019, including meetings with neighbouring countries in the North and Baltic Sea regions.
+Updated plans are intended to be adopted in 2021. - In March 2018 the tasks of Maritime Spatial Planning in the EEZ and European Cooperation in Maritime Spatial Planning have been passed on from the Ministry of Transport and Digital Infrastructure (BMVI) to the Ministry of the Interior, Building and Community (BMIBH), whereas BSH remains the responsible agency for conducting the process of setting up the plans für the German EEZ in the North and Baltic Sea. - Schleswig-Holstein is currently reviewing and updating their respective spatial plans / programs, taking on new developments and challenges, whereas Mecklenburg-Vorpommern has issued their updated Spatial Development Programme in summer 2016.

-SEANSE for the North Sea, and PanBalticScope for the Baltic Sea, both setting focus on addressing the ecosystem approach and SEA.
+- BSH/Germany has taken part in the DG Mare project Baltic SCOPE (2015-2017) is Lead Partner of the current Interreg projects NorthSEE and Baltic LINes.
+Both projects, which address major transnational issues in MSP in the respective sea areas focusing on energy, linear infrastructure and shipping, will run from 2016 until 2019.
+Results of both projects shall be fed into the revision process for the EEZ MSPs. - BSH is being involved as project partner in two projects, set up in the framework of a DG Mare call for projects supporting the implementation of the MSP Directive (2018/2019): SEANSE for the North Sea, and PanBalticScope for the Baltic Sea, both setting focus on addressing the ecosystem approach and SEA.
 BSH aims at integrating work and outcome of the projects into the concurrently running national process of updating MSPs for the North Sea and Baltic Sea EEZ.
-The Ministry of Energy, Infrastructure and Digitalisation of Mecklenburg-Vorpommern will participate in PanBaltic Scope as associated partner.

-- Mecklenburg-Vorpommern acts as Lead-Stakeholder for the ESPON Targeted Analysis "Maritime spatial planning and land-sea interactions" in which among others also the German Federal Ministry of Transport and Digital Infrastructure and the Polish Ministry of Maritime Economy and Inland Navigation are involed as stakeholders.
-The project started in Mai 2018 and shall end in May 2019. - BMIBH2 and BSH are members of an informal working group set up by the European Commission to discuss all aspects in connection to the implementation of the MSP directive.
+The Ministry of Energy, Infrastructure and Digitalisation of Mecklenburg-Vorpommern will participate in PanBaltic Scope as associated partner. - Mecklenburg-Vorpommern acts as Lead-Stakeholder for the ESPON Targeted Analysis "Maritime spatial planning and land-sea interactions" in which among others also the German Federal Ministry of Transport and Digital Infrastructure and the Polish Ministry of Maritime Economy and Inland Navigation are involed as stakeholders.
+The project started in Mai 2018 and shall end in May 2019. - BMI and BSH are members of an informal working group set up by the European Commission to discuss all aspects in connection to the implementation of the MSP directive.
 BfN is part of this group as well. - There are further MSP projects and initiatives on national and international level, also focusing on environmental and nature conservation aspects in MSP, which are being dealt with by UBA and BfN.